candichen66/shopifydsinternchallenge/README.md

 print(df['order_amount'].describe())

 #std = 41282.54, this is a very large standard deviation, which means our data is very spread out
-# -> outliers expected
+#outliers expected

 #use boxplot to display data distribution
 df.boxplot(column='order_amount')
 plt.title('Order Amount Boxplot')
 plt.show()
-# Boxplot clearly shows extreme outliers.
+#Boxplot clearly shows extreme outliers.
 Since mean value (AOV) is sensitive to outliers, an alternative method
-# is to use median value.
+#is to use median value.
 However, if outliers can be removed, the AOV value will be more realistic.

-# S1) use median value
+#S1) use median value
 print(df['order_amount'].median())
-# Another metric we can look into is the median, which will result in $284 for each order.
+#Another metric we can look into is the median, which will result in $284 for each order.

-# S2) remove outlier
+#S2) remove outlier
-# Assuming the high level goal is to understand TYPICAL consumers buying behavior, we can safely remove outliers
+#Assuming the high level goal is to understand TYPICAL consumers buying behavior, we can safely remove outliers

 Q1 = df.quantile(0.25)
 Q3 = df.quantile(0.75)